MatBingo/MatBingo/README.md

 - 💪🏼 Future Goals: Be able to create entire aplications all from scratch.

-- ⚡ Some random thing: I'm really into games and I'm also really competitive.
+- ⚡ Some random thing: I'm really into RPGs 🤓